p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Speeding up time will break menus (doubling up), and transitions (stuck behind barrier for example.) - You need to do a full game restart to correct it.

 ## Changelog

+## 2.1.0 - 09/05/2023

+* Removed patch that was causing GOG users grief.
+The patch was a vanilla bug fix to which wasn't present in the GOG version.

 ## 2.0.9 - 07/05/2023